Fort Tilden: World War I

 The fort was established as Camp Rockaway Beach shortly after the United States entered World War I in April 1917.
 Several temporary military installations had been built at or near the site since the War of 1812 against the British.
 It was named after Samuel J. Tilden, one-term Governor of New York State and Democratic Presidential candidate in 1876.

 The first unit deployed to the fort was an unnamed battery from the United States Army Coast Artillery Corps.
 This battery, with four 12-inch coast defense mortars, was soon joined by two batteries of two 6-inch M1900 guns on pedestal mounts, Battery Kessler and Battery East (renamed Battery Fergusson in 1939).
 The mortars were taken from Battery Piper at Fort Hamilton in Brooklyn, and the six-inch guns were brought in from Battery Burke at Fort Hamilton and Battery Kinney at Fort Slocum on Davids' Island.
-However, as the mortars were sited adjacent to Naval Air Station Rockaway there were concerns that when fired they could potentially cause damage to the installation.
-In 1919–1920 the fixed mounts were replaced with railway mortars that could be moved away from the air station for firing.
+However, as the mortars were sited next to Naval Air Station Rockaway there were concerns that when fired they could cause damage to the installation.
+In 1919–1920, the fixed mounts were replaced with railway mortars that could be moved away from the air station for firing.
 In 1918–1919 a battery of two 3-inch antiaircraft guns was installed at the fort.

 The facility became part of the Harbor Defenses of Southern New York, joining Fort Hamilton and Fort Wadsworth on Staten Island.
 The railway mortars and their tracks were probably removed in 1921 to make room for Battery Harris.